 Checkout different ambient advertising examples >> 26 Creative Ambient Advertising Examples

 Ambush marketing is a type of marketing which is used by companies or organizations in order to bring forth awareness and attention by having some sort of association to an event or property.
-Ambush marketing is most often seen at sporting events where sponsors try to build an awareness of partnerships in order to bring exposure to their brands.
+This marketing is most often seen at sporting events where sponsors try to build an awareness of partnerships in order to bring exposure to their brands.

 This type of style of marketing tends to be used frequently by large scale brands such as Nike, Coca-Cola, Pepsi, Audi, Apple and other brands who have large advertising and marketing budgets.